 How can I tap into the learner’s intrinsic motivation?

 Those seem like pretty important things to know!

 Without a concrete solution in mind, you can only guess.
-But simply by changing your course concept to something for a concrete solution, such as “Creating Game Textures in Photoshop”, you instantly gain a crystal-clear focus that will improve your course in countless ways.
+But by simply changing your course concept to something targeting a concrete solution, such as “Creating Game Textures in Photoshop”, you instantly gain a crystal-clear focus that will improve your course in countless ways.

 What does the learner want out of this course?
 The want to know how to create game textures using Photoshop.

 Which features of the software are important to cover?
 Only ones related to creating game textures using Photoshop.

 What type of examples or projects should I use in the course?
 How about you make some game textures using Photoshop?

 How can I tap into the learner’s intrinsic motivation?
 They want to make game textures and you’re going to show them exactly how to do that!

 The answers are obvious.
 They're mind-numbingly simple.
 But because you know them, they will inform every module, every lesson, every minute...
 The entirety of your course can now get your learners closer to their desired solution.
 The end result is something that is a pleasure to learn with.

 Up to this point, I've been looking at this from the learner's point of view.
 And I strongly believe that empathizing with your learners is the most important tool in your toolbox.